 Not fire, but still flinging death from their hands:

-- Pretty much every one of the recurring characters capable of fighting in Dragon Ball Z
+- Pretty much every one of the recurring characters capable of fighting in Dragon Ball Z can both fly and fire devastating ki blasts.

 - Superman has Eye Beams, making him a Flying Brick and Flying Firepower.
 During his Superman Red/Superman Blue phase, like Captain Atom, he was basically a Pure Energy Being in a containment suit.